OpenGene/fastplong/README.md

 `fastplong` depends on `libdeflate` and `isa-l` for fast decompression and compression of zipped data.

 ### Step 1: install isa-l
-It's recommended that to install it using your package manager, for example `apt install isa-l` on ubuntu, or `brew install isa-l` on Mac.
+It's recommended that to install it using your package manager, for example `apt install libisal-dev` on ubuntu, or `brew install isa-l` on Mac.
 Otherwise you can compile it from source.
 Please be noted that `isa-l` is not compatible with gcc 4.8 or older versions.
 See https://github.com/intel/isa-l
 `autoconf`, `automake`, `libtools`, `nasm (>=2.11.01)` and `yasm (>=1.2.0)` are required to build isa-l.

 ### step 2: install libdeflate
-It's recommended that to install it using your package manager, for example `apt install libdeflate` on ubuntu, or `brew install libdeflate` on Mac.
+It's recommended that to install it using your package manager, for example `apt install libdeflate-dev` on ubuntu, or `brew install libdeflate` on Mac.
 Otherwise you can compile it from source.
 See https://github.com/ebiggers/libdeflate

 ### Step 3: download and build fastplong
 ```shell